Brian-Orta/osticket-prerequisites/README.md

 <h3>Register PHP within IIS</h3>

-- Press the Windows Key/Button and search for "Internet Information Services (IIS) Manager", then "Run as Administrator".
+- Press the "Windows Key" and search for "Internet Information Services (IIS) Manager", then right-click and select "Run as Administrator".
 - Double-click "PHP Manager".
 - Under PHP Setup, click on "Register new PHP version".
-- Click on the 3-dots "..." to browse for `php-cgi.exe`, located inside the PHP folder on the C:\ drive.
+- Click on the 3-dots "..." to browse for "php-cgi.exe", located inside the PHP folder on the "C:\" drive.
-- Once you find it, click "Open" (or double-click the file), then "OK".
+- Once you find it, click "Open" (or double-click the file), then click "OK".
 <p align="center">
 <img src="https://i.imgur.com/ZUbY9fi.jpg" height="20%" width="20%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/5vkhmRw.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>